ARM-software/arm-enterprise-acs/README.md

 ARM Enterprise ACS is distributed under Apache v2.0 License.

-## Feedback, contributions and support
+## Feedback, contributions, and support

  - For feedback, use the GitHub Issue Tracker that is associated with this repository.
  - ARM licensees can contact ARM directly through their partner managers.